diamante-io/Diamante-Quant-v2/README.md

 - **Consensus:** Determines which validators produce blocks or events.
 - **Governance:** Adjusts rules for validator eligibility and stake thresholds.
 - **Crypto:** Manages validator keys and signatures.

 ---

+### Light Node Support

+**Purpose:**
+Provides an efficient mechanism for resource-constrained nodes (light nodes) to participate in the blockchain network without needing full validation capabilities.

+**Key Features:**
+- **Efficient Block Verification:**
+  Light nodes download and verify only block headers, relying on full nodes or validators for complete block and transaction verification.
+- **Voting and Staking via Delegation:**
+  Light nodes delegate their staking and voting rights to validators through a Delegated Proof of Stake (DPoS) mechanism, ensuring network participation without the overhead of full block validation.
+- **Security Through Merkle Proofs:**
+  Light nodes verify transaction inclusion using Merkle proofs obtained from full nodes, ensuring security without requiring the entire blockchain state.

+**How Light Nodes Participate in Key Activities:**
+- **Transaction Initiation:**
+  Light nodes can initiate transactions and send them to validators for inclusion in the next block.
+The mechanism can be extended with multisignature and threshold signing approaches to securely manage assets.
+- **Voting and Governance:**
+  By delegating votes to validators in a DPoS system, light nodes (e.g., those running on smartphones) can participate in governance without running a full node.
+- **Staking:**
+  Light nodes stake tokens by delegating them to validators or full nodes.
+Validators use these stakes to propose and validate blocks, allowing light nodes to earn rewards without direct consensus participation.
+- **Synchronization:**
+  Utilizing block headers and Merkle proofs, light nodes can quickly verify transaction integrity, enabling fast synchronization on devices with limited storage and bandwidth.

+---